Loading Events

 Join us at this timely seminar presented by the RHSV’s Heritage Committee.

-It will be chaired by Charles Sowerwine, RHSV Heritage Committee and the distinguished speakers are:
+The seminar will be chaired by Charles Sowerwine, RHSV Heritage Committee and the distinguished speakers are:

-• James Lesh, Founding Director, Heritage Watch, on the history of the heritage-housing challenge
+• James Lesh, Founding Director, Heritage Workshop

 Housekeeping: